 See authority guitar The 10 Best ways to look after your guitar:

 Conclusion: The Best Guitar Stand

-I hope you’ve found our 6 best guitar stands of some use.
+I hope you’ve found our 6 favorite guitar stands for acoustic and electric guitars of some use.
 We’ve covered every scenario and given you our favorites.
 At the end of the day, each stand does exactly the same thing.
 But it all comes down to how much you really want to protect your instrument.

 Good Luck and Happy Shopping